danpla/dpscreenocr/doc/manual.md

     have no effect until the recognition is done.

-    If this option is enabled, the "Copy text to clipboard" action can get several recognized text at once, in which case they will be joined using `action_copy_to_clipboard_text_separator` as a
+    If this option is enabled, the "Copy text to clipboard" action can get several recognized texts at once, in which case they will be joined using `action_copy_to_clipboard_text_separator` as a
     separator.